physiatry/physiatry.github.io/news/_posts/2023-09-01-focus-on-pediatrics.md

 Dr. Shoval is the medical director of the multidisciplinary spasticity center at Goryeb Hospital.

-Page 6 of the [Septermber 2023 "Focus on Pediatrics" newsletter](/assets/img/news/focus-on-pediatrics-09-2023.pdf#page=6) mentioned its important contributions to the Goryeb Pediatric Neurosurgery team.
+Page 6 of the [September 2023 "Focus on Pediatrics" newsletter](/assets/img/news/focus-on-pediatrics-09-2023.pdf#page=6) mentioned its important contributions to the Goryeb Pediatric Neurosurgery team.
 It also includes a picture of Dr. Shoval with a